Broadcast Wave Format

 Broadcast Wave Format (BWF) is an extension of the popular Microsoft WAV audio format and is the recording format of most file-based non-linear digital recorders used for motion picture, radio and television production.
 It was first specified by the European Broadcasting Union in 1997, and updated in 2001 and 2003.
 It has been accepted as the ITU recommendation ITU-R BS.1352-3, Annex 1.

 The purpose of this file format is the addition of metadata to facilitate the seamless exchange of sound data between different computer platforms and applications.
-It specifies the format of metadata, allowing audio processing elements to identify themselves, document their activities, and supports timecode to enable synchronization with other recordings.
+It specifies the format of metadata, allowing audio processing elements to identify themselves, document their activities, and support timecode to enable synchronization with other recordings.
 This metadata is stored as extension chunks in a standard digital audio WAV file.

 BWF is the recommended format for digitizing sound files by the International Association of Sound and Audiovisual Archives.

-Files conforming to the Broadcast Wave specification have names ending with the filename extension .WAV.
+Files conforming to the Broadcast Wave Format specification have names ending with the filename extension .WAV.

 Details

-In addition to the common WAVE chunks, the following extension chunks can appear in a Broadcast Wave file:
+In addition to the common WAVE chunks, the following extension chunks can appear in a Broadcast Wave Format file: